daveMad/daveMad.github.io/_posts/2017-02-06-change-git-repo-lang.md

 ##  GitAttributes

 We'll need a **.gitattributes** file in order to change the repo language.
 I'm using Windows, and it does not allow me to define a new file with name starting with a **dot**.
-If you are having such a case, you can  just download [this sample](https://github.com/daveMad/daveMad.github.io/blob/master/.gitattributes)
+If you are having such a case, you can type the following command from the command line:

+`echo .> .gitattributes`

+ or you can  just download [this sample](https://github.com/daveMad/daveMad.github.io/blob/master/.gitattributes)

 ## Add a single line and it's done